my1396/R-Notes/docs/0207-Rmd-Table.md

 --------------------------------------------------------------------------------

-**In xaringan presentations, use unicode symbols instead of LaTeX math symbols.**
+**In <span class="env-green">xaringan presentations</span>, use <u>unicode symbols</u> instead of LaTeX math symbols.**

-- In xaringan, table width is automatically adjusted to fit contents.
+- In xaringan presentations, table width is automatically adjusted to fit contents.
-- In html, table width is 100% by default.
+- In html output, table width is 100% by default.

 ````markdown
 ```{r results='asis'}